jonatanmv/mylogging/README.md

 # Intro

 ## Introduction
-This module is based on the standard logging python module and makes use of it to implement an easy way to log to console and to a file at the same time or only one of them as you prefer.
+This python module is based on the standard logging python module and makes use of it to implement an easy way to log to console and to a file at the same time or only one of them as you prefer.

 ## Usage
 Very easy.
 First, some quick examples so you can start usind this module: